How long machinery auctions run for and how the timer works.

 How do I find out when the timer will be turned on?

-This information is included in the auction listings page and within the auction catalogue header (above the catalogued lots for sale).
+This information is included in the auction listings page and within the auction catalogue header.

 Catalogue View: